telerik/xaml-docs/controls/radcolorpicker/styling-and-appearance/appearance.md

 You can customize the appearance of a __RadColorPicker__ by choosing which of the parts to be visible.

-__1. You can set the NoColorVisibility property to Visibility.Visible to view the NoColorField, otherwise you should set it to false__
+1. __You can set the NoColorVisibility property to Visibility.Visible to view the NoColorField, otherwise you should set it to false__

 #### __XAML__
 {{region radcolorpicker-appearance_1}}